 Samsung's decision to come closer to the customer by offering them such unique experiences comes at a time when the South Korean electronic giant is facing intense competition in the country, the largest smartphone market in the world after China.
 According to a Counterpoint Research report, Samsung is neck and neck with Chinese manufacturer Xiaomi in the smartphone segment with both the companies

 cornering 28 per cent of the market in the second quarter of 2018.

-and Motorola, are playing aggressively in the market to spur growth.
+However, the performance of Chinese brands continued to remain strong.
+Chinese brands, such as Xiaomi, Oppo and Vivo, accounted for 57 per cent of the smartphone market in the first quarter of 2018, up from 53 per cent during the first quarter of 2017.
+Hence, mobile phone manufacturers, such as Samsung and Motorola, are playing aggressively in the market to spur growth.
 According to Samsung, consumers can pre-book the home theatre zone at the experience centre for watching movies and shows.
 The centre will house a home appliance zone, with a kitchen set-up where a chef will provide live cooking demonstrations using Samsung smart ovens.
 The company wants to develop the Bengaluru centre as a meeting point for start-ups and venture capitalists, Mohandeep Singh, senior vice-president, mobile business at Samsung India, told Reuters.